kennethbigler/DataProcessing/README.md

-# IoTVisualization
+# Data Processing
-Visualization Project for my Internet of Things Class
+Visualization Project for practice with data processing